Skip to Content

 Plant fossils are mainly present in the Arkansas River Valley, while dinosaur bones can be found in the Ouachita Mountains, the West Gulf Coastal Plain, or the Mississippi Embayment.
 Mastodon or mammoth remains have been discovered in these places.

-In the Mississippi Embayment region, Arkansas, you can also find petrified wood.
-Petrified wood is quite rare in Arkansas; however, this region, among a few others in the northeastern parts of the state, does have some specimens that you can find.
+You can also find petrified wood in the Mississippi Embayment region, Arkansas.
+Petrified wood is quite rare in Arkansas; however, this region, among a few others in the northeastern parts of the state, has some specimens you can find.

 TIP: Did you know you can make a sea glass by yourself at home?
 Yes, and it is quite easy to do so.
 Check out the ultimate guide about making sea glass with and without rock tumbler in the article below: